josuevalrob/startbootstrap-agency-Drupal8/README.md

 In other repository i will save the main features for show dinamic content, like views of blogs, contact form, sliders.

-Also, there will be a custom module for create blocks with a twig template.
+Also, there is be a custom module for create blocks with a twig template, check my repository

 If you want to colaborate, contact me: https://josuevalrob.com or text me josue.valrob@gmail.com